“Our Federation offers a safe and stimulating Christian environment where all our children have opportunities to be the best they can be.”

 The old school house forms part of the original building.
 Renovated in 2000, it provides 2 group teaching spaces on the ground floor.
 On the first floor there is a staff room with kitchen and additional office and storage space.

 In 2006, the school had a three classroom extension to provide additional teaching space to accommodate our change from a first school to a primary school.

 Our school is set in extensive and attractive landscaped grounds of approximately 1.75 acres.
-The grounds comprise of a playground with markings for netball, a brand-new adventure playground and a large grassed area with a football pitch.
+The grounds comprise of a playground with markings for basketball, an adventure playground we call the 'trim-trail' and a large grassed area with a football pitch.
 In November 2011 we added a designated outdoor learning area for our youngest children.
 In 2013 we developed a gardening and wildlife area.
-Currently, the Friends of St Faiths’ are raising money to create an additional outdoor learning space that will be used by children throughout the year.